gabriel-np/gabriel-np.github.io/_posts/2016-10-02-a-github-page-with-jekyll-and-git.markdown

 	<pre>
 		// Just make sure you're in the right dir
 		$ bundle exec jekyll serve</pre>
 1. Now that everything is set up according to your likings, it is a good time to `git add` everything.
 Remember that those Jekyll files still reside only on your computer.
-You need to be able to puck it to Github.
+You need to be able to push them to Github.
 	<pre>
 		$ git add .
 		$ git commit -m "Updated Jekyll site"